iceman-95/Portfolio/README.md

-🎓 Ph.D. in Mathematics | 🧠 Software & Data Developer | 📊 ML · Python · SQL
+🎓 Ph.D. in Mathematics | 🧑‍💻 Software & Data Developer | 📊 ML · Python · SQL
 📍 Tbilisi, Georgia · 📧 imerlishvili18@gmail.com

+---

+## 👋 About Me

+I'm a mathematician and researcher with 5+ years of hands-on programming experience.
+I specialise in building **production-ready applications** using **Python** for machine learning, data analysis, backend tools, and CLI systems.
+While Python is my main language, I’ve also worked with **JavaScript**.
+I use **Cursor** to speed up development while keeping my code structured, testable, and clean.
+It helps me focus more on logic, usability, and design while automating repetitive parts.
+Beyond technical skills, I'm a **friendly**, **curious**, and **highly motivated** person who enjoys working with others, learning new tools, and solving real-world problems through code.
+I'm used to both **teaching others** and **learning from teams**, and I adapt quickly to new environments.

 ---